isc-projects/bind9/doc/dev/style.md

 * DO put a space after `,`.
 * DO put a space after `;` in a `for` statement.
 * DO put spaces after C reserved words such as `if`, `for`, `while`, and `do`.
-* DO put a space after `return`, and parenthesize the return value.
+* DO put a space between `return` and the return value, if any.
 * Do NOT put a space between a variable or function name and `(` or `[`.
 * Do NOT put a space after the `sizeof` operator name, and DO parenthesize its argument: `malloc(4 * sizeof(long))`.
 * Do NOT put a space immediately after a `(` or immediately before a `)`, unless it improves readability.
 The same goes for `[` and `]`.